solariun/CorePartition/README.md

      - Better thread with stack
      - Speed and amazing stability improvements
      - Dynamic full stack size key for Secure Thread (Stack Isolation)
      - Now you can name a thread up to 8 characters
+     - Experimental FreeRTOS support

+# FreeRTOS

+     Now we are adding support for FreeRTOS, which means you can run cooperative and highly manageable threads over your existing FreeRTOS.
+To use it run it on the main after initializing all the threads.
+Do not mix CorePartition over different threads, it must stain confined in a single one.

+# Arduino

+    As always reported, it is fully compatible with Arduino, any one, to use it download it the zip file (https://github.com/solariun/CorePartition/archive/master.zip) and import it at arduino -> Sketch -> Include Library -> Add ZIP Library... and you are good to go.

 # Important information